typicaljoe/taffydb/README.md

 ## Introduction

-How you ever noticed how JavaScript object literals look a lot like records?
+Have you ever noticed how JavaScript object literals look a lot like records?
 And that if you wrap a group of them up in an array you have something that atcs a lot like a database table?
 TaffyDB brings powerful database funtionality to that concept and rapidly improves the way you work with data inside of JavaScript.

 ## What makes it sticky